roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 ### Exporting Fill On / Stroke Off

-If you're source SVG was exported with fills only (no strokes), then you still have the best of both worlds since you can still apply a stroke via the CSS (actually I'm using Sass syntax in this example):
+If you're source SVG was exported with fills only (no strokes), then you still have the best of both worlds since you can still apply a stroke via the CSS.
+In this first example (I'm using Sass syntax), we use both a fill and stroke:

 ```css
 .filled-instance {